koalaverse/anomalyDetection/cran-comments.md

 ## Changes

-This is a resubmission of the original package submission:
+This is a resubmission.
+In this version I have:

-- CRAN URL ( https://cran.r-project.org/web/packages/magrittr/README.html) not in canonical form; changed to https://CRAN.R-project.org/package=magrittr
-- Fixed mis-spellings in the DESCRIPTION file
+- Fixed a bug in `tabulate_state_vector` driven by NAs

 ## Test environments